PayneZA/OutfitManager/README.md

 - Config Window: Configuration settings
 - Main Window: General outfit management
 - Allowed Character Window: Manage allowed characters for outfit control
-- Outfit List Window: A list of all saved outfits
+- Outfit List Window: A list of all saved outfits as well as adding new ones.
 - Other Characters Window: Manage outfit control for other characters
 - Outfit Preview Window: Preview your outfits before equipping